 FRET biosensors

 Fluorescence resonance energy transfer (FRET)-based biosensors couple ligand-dependent protein conformational changes to a ratiometric fluorescent signal response.
-Such biosensors can be used intra- or extracellularly to provide rapid, real-time responses to ligands or metabolites of interest.
+These biosensors can be used intra- or extracellularly to provide rapid, real-time responses to ligands or metabolites of interest.
+We can design and optimize FRET biosensors for a variety of target molecules using our in-house library of fluorescent protein scaffolds.

 FRET biosensors